iref-use/ps4-remote-pkg-sender/Troubleshoot.md

 It will give you a specific error message what happend.
 Mostly it is a blocked port.
 Just change the Port and press apply, refresh or just i/o button to close and start the server.

+## Cannot Install HB-Store items directly
+Until the refactored version of the HB-Store goes public you can download the App,
+put it on your base_path folder and install it on the regular way.

 ## Application doesn't close
 Closing windows doesn't kill the App.